Kitware/VTK/Documentation/docs/developers_guide/git/develop.md

 review comments have not been resolved and superseded by at least `+1` or `Acked-by:` review comments from the same user.

+Before merging, all of the [Continuous Integration](#continuous-integration) build jobs are expected to pass, this is enforced by the robot.
+Occasionally there may be internal issues with builds that cause failures unrelated to your changes.
+These can sometimes be resolved by restarting the build job or rebasing your changes to a commit where the problem is fixed.
+If you feel the failure is unrelated to your changes and beyond your control, you can request a bypass token by adding a comment to your MR with the `@utils/maintainers/bypass-vtk-vtk`.
+Once the bypass token is provided, `Do: merge` will behave as if the build jobs have passed.

 The `Do: merge` command accepts the following arguments:

 * `-t <topic>`: substitute `<topic>` for the name of the MR topic